tushartushar/taksidiotis/guide.md

 * The name of Athens, connected to the name of its patron goddess Athena, originates from an earlier Pre-Greek language.

+* Athens was named according to the Greek mythology from competition that the goddess Athena had with Poseidon  about who will become protector of the city.
+The myth says that Poseidon gave a spring with sea water whilst Athena offered an olive tree as she touched the ground of the sacred rock of the Acropolis.
+The people of Athens choose Athena as their protector and so the city was named after the goddess of wisdom.
+The myth is symbolic but the two Gods symbolising the strength of Athens as a city of wisdom and as a sea power.
+The first settlement of Athens 3000 BC was situated on the rock of Acropolis.

 * The National Archaeological Museum is a must if you want to explore the educational part of Athens and Greek history.
 [click to see location](https://goo.gl/maps/PqarnX2ounx)